JetAstra/SDAR/README.md

 > **Key observations:**
 > - SDAR achieves **over 2× faster inference speed** compared to static inference almost **without any loss in accuracy**, with its static inference speed being comparable to that of AR models.
-> - The speedup effect becomes more pronounced as the model size increases.
+> - The speedup effect tends to become more pronounced with increasing model size.

 ### Applying SDAR to Qwen3-30B-MoE for Reasoning Benchmarks
 #### Settings